MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-dnk-accounting-basis.md

 ---
 title: Accounting basis electronic report (Regnskab Basis) for Denmark
-description: This article explains how to set up and generate the Accounting basis electronic report (Regnskab Basis) for legal entities that have a primary address in Denmark.
+description: This article explains how to set up and generate the Accounting basis electronic report (Regnskab Basis) for legal entities with a primary address in Denmark.
 author: liza-golub
-ms.date: 07/21/2023
+ms.date: 08/02/2023
 ms.topic: article
 ms.prod:
 ms.technology: